Florida State Workers' Comp Law: What You Need to Know

 About 100,000 Floridians apply for these benefits every year which can cover a temporary total disability, a critical injury, retraining benefits, permanent disability, as well as death benefits.

-Because giant insurance companies provide workers' compensation insurance, the injured may not receive all the compensation they deserve under the law unless they have an experienced Florida workers' compensation attorney on their side.
+Because giant insurance companies provide workers' compensation insurance, the injured may not receive all the compensation they deserve under the law unless they have an Florida workers' compensation attorney on their side.

 Workers' compensation is there for all of us - it is actually the oldest social insurance program.
 Florida adopted its workers' compensation program in 1935.
 Under Florida law, workers' compensation must be offered to all full-time employees if there are four or more employees, unless the business is a construction company, which must offer workers' compensation coverage to all of its employees.

 Florida workers' compensation law can be found in Chapter 440 in the Florida Statutes.

 Even though fault is not assessed, the employer is still required to keep the workplace safe.
 Some employers do not take this responsibility seriously and may expose workers to conditions that result in slip and fall accidents, chemical burns, toxin exposure, and heavy equipment injuries.

 Employers in Florida are required to provide workers’ compensation insurance for their employees, with coverage requirements determined by the number of employees and the type of industry, as stated by the Division of Workers’ Compensation: